arcus/Arcus_Labs_Orientation/arcus_orientation.md

 You can use repositories on CHOP's Enterprise GitHub from your Arcus Lab in Internet Disabled mode, but CHOP's Enterprise GitHub is insufficient for sharing code as part of a publication because it's visible only to people with CHOP credentials.

 If you plan to use a repository on [www.github.com](https://github.com/) (public GitHub) to share the R code from your Arcus Lab, you will need to enable internet when it's time to push commits to the repository.
-Remember that you do not need an internet connection to do most actions using Git, such as creating new commits or merging branches, so you can wait until it's time to push to [enable internet](#switching-modes), and then return to Internet Disabled mode again afterward.
+Remember that you do not need an internet connection to do most actions using Git, such as creating new commits or merging branches, so you can wait until it's time to push to turn on [Internet Enabled mode](#switching-modes), and then return to Internet Disabled mode again afterward.

 ### Using Python with Internet Disabled